Programs & Activities

 a Joint Advisory Committee and an online mental health screening.

 These bimonthly gatherings provide opportunities for professionals, community members, and others to learn about current health care issues in our communities.
 The format includes an update about CHNA 7 progress, a policy update, a panel with a moderator, and an informal networking session.
 The topics of each meeting are determined by the evaluations completed at the end of each meeting and by member feedback learned about what is current in our community.
-Learn more about current and past meetings here.
+Learn more about current and past forums here.